wiegertj/EBG_train/README.md

 ```
 ## Code
 ### 0. Decompression
+**Precomputed Training Datatset**
+The current training dataset is stored in /data/processed/final/final.csv as tarball.
+For further processing ```cd``` into the data directory and perform ```tar -xf final.tar.gz```.
+With this dataset you can directly move to step 4.
+Training.
+**From Scratch**
+If you want to calculate the features and targets from scratch you need to decompress the raw data.
-The raw datasets used for training and testing at data are compressed in a tar.gz-file.
+The raw datasets used for training and testing at /data are compressed in a tar.gz-file.
 For further processing ```cd``` into the data directory and perform ```tar -xf datasets.tar.gz```.
-This creates the subdirector data/raw with all dataset folders including the raw data (MSA, tree file, model file, bootstrap files).
+This creates the subdirector /data/raw with all dataset folders including the raw data (MSA, tree file, model file, bootstrap files) which will be used for feature and target calculation.
 ### 1. Feature Generation
+**Precomputed Features**
+If you want to use precomuted features
+**From Scratch**
+First, you need to ```cd``` into the /features folder.
+Then perform ```python get_features.py``` from the command line.
+Since this is computing over 1400 sets of features, it might take a while.
+The code creates a folder for each dataset /data/processed/features including all temporary data as well as the final feature dataset features.csv.
+Furthermore, after computing all datasets, the features.csv at /data/processed/features contains the training features of all datasets.
 ### 2. Target Calculation

 ### 3. Training Dataset Creation